codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

   max-width="80%"
     %}

-On this screen you can
+On this screen you can:
- * create a new team by clicking on the respective button on the top right,
+ * Create a new team by clicking on the respective button on the top right
- * search for a specific team by typing on the top left field, and
+ * Search for a specific team by typing on the top left field
- * Edit a team by clicking on it and assigning people.
+ * Edit a team by clicking on it and assigning people

  You can only assign existing collaborators that were added in the *People* screen as explained in the first part of this page.
  You can (and should) assign the same person to multiple teams.
 In most companies, people have multiple overlapping roles.